snaveware/global-frontend/README.md

  docker pull snave020/global-frontend:latest

- docker run -d snave020/global-frontend
+ docker run -d -p 80:80 snave020/global-frontend

-* You can change  the 4200 port to the port you want the container to run in your machine *
+*you can change the first port 80 to anything you wish*

+*access the server through the provided port*

-* You can also remove the -d flag to make the container run in the terminal *
+*You can also remove the -d flag to make the container run in the terminal*